Dalai Lama Fast Facts

 Has traveled to numerous countries with a message of religious and cultural tolerance and peace.

-Winner of the 1989 Nobel Peace Prize.
+Awarded a Nobel Peace Prize.

 Timeline:

-1938 - Is taken from his family in Taktser to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama finds him.
+1938 - Is taken from his family in Taktser to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama find him.

-1938 - Is taken from his family in Taktser to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama finds him.
+1938 - Is taken from his family in Taktser to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama find him.

 February 22, 1940 - Enthronement ceremony takes place in Lhasa, Tibet.
+His birth name is forfeited and he assumes the name Jetsun Jamphel Ngawang Lobsang Yeshe Tenzin Gyatso.

 November 8, 1950 - Chinese soldiers of the People's Liberation Army invade Tibet at Lhasa.